Liberation of France: Fall of France

 Nazi Germany invaded France and the Low Countries beginning on 10 May 1940.
 German forces split the French from their British allies by striking through the lightly defended Ardennes, whose topography French strategists had considered prohibitively difficult for tanks.

 The invaders forced the British Expeditionary Force to evacuate, and defeated several French divisions before they advanced to Paris, and down the strategic Atlantic coast.
 By June, the dire French military situation had French politics revolving around whether the Third Republic should negotiate an armistice, fight on from North Africa, or just surrender.
 Prime Minister Paul Reynaud wanted to keep fighting, but was outvoted and resigned.
 The government relocated several times ahead of advancing German troops, ending up in Bordeaux.
 President Albert Lebrun appointed 84-year-old war hero Philippe Pétain as his replacement on 16 June 1940.

 Within six weeks of the initial German assault, an overwhelmed French military faced imminent defeat.
 The cabinet agreed to seek peace terms and sent the Germans a delegation under General Charles Huntziger, with instructions to break off negotiations if the Germans demanded excessively harsh conditions such as the occupation of all of metropolitan France, the French fleet, or any of the French overseas territories.
 The Germans did not, however.

 Pierre Laval, a strong proponent of collaboration, arranged a meeting between Hitler and Pétain.
-It took place 24 October 1940 at Montoire on Hitler's private train.
+It took place on 24 October 1940 at Montoire on Hitler's private train.
 Pétain and Hitler shook hands and agreed to co-operate.
 The meeting was exploited in Nazi propaganda for the civilian population.
 On 30 October 1940, Pétain made a policy of French collaboration official, declaring in a radio statement: "I enter today on the path of collaboration."